If your first language is not English, you may have to prove proficiency in English before admission. See our English Proficiency page for details.

 General Requirements for all Programs

-Gümnaasiumi lõputunnistus (school-leaving certificate) is required for admission to all programs.
+Gümnaasiumi Lõputunnistus with Riigieksamitunnistus (school-leaving certificate with state examination certificate) is required for admission to all programs.
 If you have completed more than 18 credit units of transferable credit units from an accredited post-secondary institution, your admission will be based on your post-secondary studies

 You may apply for admission in the year you will graduate if you submit your transcript from the previous year and a list of courses you are currently completing.
 Conditional admission may be granted in these circumstances.